Different Types of Pasta:

 Campanelle's fluted edges also resemble the petals of a foxglove flower.
 (Thanks to lccavender for the great photo.)

 This word means candles in English.
-Candele are long hollow pasta tubes, designed to be the same length - unsurprisingly - as your average sized candle!
+Therefore candele are long hollow pasta tubes, roughly the same length as your average Church-style candle.
+(For a creamily delicious dish that works well with candele, try this Baked Rigatoni Recipe.)

 Cannelloni (literally ‘large reeds’) are rectangle-shapes of flat pasta dough that are filled - with spinach and ricotta for example - and then rolled into large tube shapes.
 Cannelloni is then finished by smothering a sauce on top.
 Try these cannelloni recipes.